gaia-platform/GaiaPlatform/demos/README.md

      * Go to third_party/production/flatbuffers/, then build with regular cmake steps.
      * To install flatc compiler and flatbuffers headers and library, execute the following command from the build folder: ```sudo make install```.

 4. **Postgres 10.9** (latest 10).
-This was default on ubuntu 18.
-On ubuntu 19 this is not available, so just use version 11.
+This was the default on ubuntu 18.
+On ubuntu 19 version 10 is not available, so just use version 11.
    * Install *postgresql-10* and *postgresql-server-dev-10* packages using SPM.
    * Start postgres service using: ```sudo service postgresql start```.
    * Test by executing: ```sudo -u postgres psql -c "SELECT version();"```.